nikhilraj44/amfoss-tasks/Introspection/README.md

  ## What is your plan for the next 6 months?

-  As a begineer I had a long way to go,I have to learn more and also need to find a perfect path to start my career.
+  As a begineer I had a long way to go,I have to learn more and also need to find a perfect path to build my career.

  ## How do contribute back to the club?